AnYa-international/Microsoft-365-Security/Office/README.md

 ## DCOM ShellBrowserWindow.xlsm
 This document contains a VBA macro that uses the ShellBrowserWindow DCOM object to open the Calculator (calc.exe).

+## Startup File Copy.xlsm
+This Excel document contains a VBA macro that uses the FileCopy method to copy calc.exe to the Startup folder.